crystallabs/crysterm/documentation/positioning.md

 Border and padding render *inside* of widget's width/height, i.e. they reduce the amount of space available for actual content.

-Shadow is casted outside of those dimensions and does not affect widget's inner space.
+Shadow is cast outside of those dimensions and does not affect widget's inner space.

 ## Widget creation and related options